msdevno/hol-oss-devops/003-vsts-build.md

     ![](./images/3.4.i008.PNG)

+### 3.4.2 Queue your first build

-9. Queue a new build by selecting "Queue new build" and click OK without changing any of the default settings.
+1. Queue a new build by selecting "Queue new build" and click OK without changing any of the default settings.

     ![](./images/3.4.i009.PNG)

-10. Let the build run and ensure that it is successful.
+2. Let the build run and ensure that it is successful.

     ![](./images/3.4.i010.PNG)

-11. To view the build summary, click the build number and select "Summary"
+3. To view the build summary, click the build number and select "Summary"

     ![](./images/3.4.i011.PNG)

-11. To view the artifacts that were downloaded from Jenkins, click the "Artifacts" tab.
+4. To view the artifacts that were downloaded from Jenkins, click the "Artifacts" tab.
 When you explore the artifact from the build you will see that it contains a .war file.

     ![](./images/3.4.i012.PNG)